mauriciokugler/portable-format/README.md

 ## Example

-The `main.cpp` file contains a simple example ...
+The `main.cpp` file contains a simple example, in which a PPM image is read, the colors are inverted and the resulting image saved in a new PPM file.
+The original image is also converted to grayscale and exported to a PGM image.

 ```C++
 #include "PortableFormat.h"